stackql/stackql-deploy/website/docs/getting-started.md

 Each resource or query defined in the `resources` section of the `stackql_manifest.yml` has an associated StackQL query file (using the `.iql` extension by convention).
 The query file defines queries to deploy and test a cloud resource.
 These queries are demarcated by query anchors (or hints).
 Available query anchors include:

-- `preflight` : tests for the existence or non-existence of a resource
+- `exists` : tests for the existence or non-existence of a resource
 - `create` : creates the resource in the desired state using a StackQL `INSERT` statement
 - `update` : updates the resource to the desired state using a StackQL `UPDATE` statement
 - `createorupdate`: for idempotent resources, uses a StackQL `INSERT` statement
-- `postdeploy`: tests the state of a resource after a DML operation, typically to determine if the resource is in the desired state
+- `statecheck`: tests the state of a resource after a DML operation, typically to determine if the resource is in the desired state
 - `exports` :  variables to export from the resource to be used in subsequent queries
 - `delete` : deletes a resource using a StackQL `DELETE` statement